 MPBL Gaming has entered into a commitment letter with certain banks as arrangers for up to US\$1.6 billion senior secured term loans to construct the City of Dreams project, or the City of Dreams Project Facility.
 The commitment letter is not a binding agreement to provide us loans under the City of Dreams Project Facility and remains subject to the execution of definitive documentation, negotiation of material terms and conditions and syndication, due diligence, receipt of requisite Macau government approvals (principally for the land concession for the City of Dreams site and the granting of security to the lenders), receipt of certain credit ratings and several other material conditions precedent to closing and funding.
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Financing Activities-Description of Our Indebtedness."
 We currently estimate that we will be in a position to borrow under the City of Dreams Project Facility in the second quarter of 2007.
-However, there can be no assurance that the definitive terms and conditions of the facility will not differ materially from those currently contemplated or that all the conditions to close and fund will be met by that time or at all.
+However, there can be no assurance that the definitive terms and conditions to close and fund will be met by that time or at all.
 If we were unable to finalize and borrow under the City of Dreams Project Facility, we may have to:

-- · seek waivers from our lenders,
+- seek waivers from our lenders,

 - find a new group of lenders and negotiate new financing terms, or

-- · consider other financing alternatives.
+- consider other financing alternatives.